fuzziqersoftware/resource_dasm/README.md

     MOOV -- QuickTime Movie    --
     MooV -- QuickTime Movie    --
     moov -- QuickTime Movie    --
-    PAT  -- 24-bit BMP         -- *6
+    PAT  -- 24-bit BMP         -- *5
-    PAT# -- 24-bit BMP         -- *7
+    PAT# -- 24-bit BMP         -- *6
-    PICT -- 24-bit BMP         -- *A
+    PICT -- 24-bit BMP         -- *9
     pltt -- 24-bit BMP         --
-    ppat -- 24-bit BMP         -- *8
+    ppat -- 24-bit BMP         -- *7
-    ppt# -- 24-bit BMP         -- *9
+    ppt# -- 24-bit BMP         -- *8
     SICN -- 24-bit BMP         -- *2
-    snd  -- WAV                -- *E
+    snd  -- WAV                -- *D
-    SONG -- smssynth JSON      -- *F
+    SONG -- smssynth JSON      -- *E
-    STR  -- Plain text         -- *B
+    STR  -- Plain text         -- *A
-    STR# -- Plain text         -- *B *C styl -- RTF                -- *D
+    STR# -- Plain text         -- *A *B styl -- RTF                -- *C
-    TEXT -- Plain text         -- *B
+    TEXT -- Plain text         -- *A
-    Tune -- MIDI sequence      -- *G
+    Tune -- MIDI sequence      -- *F

     Notes:
     *1 -- Produces two images (one color, one monochrome).
     *2 -- Produces one image for each icon in the resource.
-    *3 -- If a corresponding ics# resource exists, produces a 32-bit BMP;
-          otherwise, produces a 24-bit BMP with no alpha channel.
+    *3 -- If a corresponding monochrome resource exists (ICN# for icl4/8, icm# for icl4/8 or ics# for ics4/8), produces a 32-bit BMP; otherwise, produces a 24-bit BMP with no alpha channel.
-    *4 -- If a corresponding ICN# resource exists, produces a 32-bit BMP;
-          otherwise, produces a 24-bit BMP with no alpha channel.
-    *5 -- The hotspot coordinates are appended to the output filename.
+    *4 -- The hotspot coordinates are appended to the output filename.
-    *6 -- Produces two images (one instance of the pattern, and one 8x8 tiling).
+    *5 -- Produces two images (one instance of the pattern, and one 8x8 tiling).
-    *7 -- Produces two images for each pattern in the resource, as in *6.
+    *6 -- Produces two images for each pattern in the resource, as in *6.
-    *8 -- Produces four images (one instance of the pattern, one 8x8 tiling, one instance of the monochrome pattern, and one 8x8 tiling thereof).
+    *7 -- Produces four images (one instance of the pattern, one 8x8 tiling, one instance of the monochrome pattern, and one 8x8 tiling thereof).
-    *9 -- Produces four images for each pattern in the resource, as in *8.
+    *8 -- Produces four images for each pattern in the resource, as in *7.
-    *A -- This decoder depends on picttoppm, which is part of NetPBM.
+    *9 -- This decoder depends on picttoppm, which is part of NetPBM.
+There is a rare failure mode in which picttoppm hangs forever; you may need to manually kill the picttoppm process if this happens. resource_dasm will consider it a normal failure and export the resource's raw data instead.
-    *B -- Converts line endings to Unix style.
+    *A -- Converts line endings to Unix style.
-    *C -- Produces one text file for each string in the resource.
+    *B -- Produces one text file for each string in the resource.
-    *D -- Some esoteric style options may not translate correctly.
+    *C -- Some esoteric style options may not translate correctly.
-    *E -- Can decompress IMA 4:1, MACE 3:1, MACE 6:1, and mu-law; A-law
-          decompression is implemented but untested.
-Please send me an example file if you have one and it doesn't work.
+    *D -- Always produces uncompressed WAV files, even if the resource's data is compressed. resource_dasm can decompress IMA 4:1, MACE 3:1, MACE 6:1, mu-law, and A-law data.
+A-law decompression is untested; please send me an example file if you have one and it doesn't work.
-    *F -- Instrument decoding is experimental and imperfect; some notes may not decode properly.
+    *E -- Instrument decoding is experimental and imperfect; some notes may not decode properly.
 The JSON file can be played with smssynth, which is part of gctools (http://www.github.com/fuzziqersoftware/gctools).
 When
           playing, the decoded snd and MIDI resources must be in the same directory as the JSON file and have the same names as when they were initially decoded.
-    *G -- Tune decoding is experimental and probably will produce unplayable MIDI files.
+    *F -- Tune decoding is experimental and probably will produce unplayable MIDI files.
-    *H -- If a corresponding icm# resource exists, produces a 32-bit BMP;
-          otherwise, produces a 24-bit BMP with no alpha channel.

 If resource_dasm fails to convert a resource, or doesn't know how to, it will produce the resource's raw data instead.